If you’re looking for the best face oil for gua sha, look no further!

 - stomach pain

-So, what is the best facial oil for gua sha facial massage?
+So, what is the best face oil for gua sha facial massage?

 It really depends on your individual skin type.
 But any of these oils would be a good choice.

 So do your research, find an oil that suits you best, and enjoy the benefits of this treatment.